theGoodB0rg/CyberSec/README.md

 **⚠️ Legal Notice**: This tool is for authorized security testing only.
 Always ensure you have proper authorization before testing any systems.
 The developers are not responsible for any misuse of this application.

-**🔒 Security Disclosure**: If you discover a security vulnerability, please report it responsibly to the maintainers. #   C y b e r S e c 
+**🔒 Security Disclosure**: If you discover a security vulnerability, please report it responsibly to the maintainers.
- 